 We're at the forefront of bat conservation in the UK and produce advice for builders, conservators and foresters who encounter bats.

-If you'd like to see bats at one of our places, you can try out our popular bat walks during the spring and summer months, when the bats are at their most active.
-Whenever you visit, please take care not to disturb them or their roosting places.
+If you'd like to see bats at one of our places, you can try out our popular bat walks.
+Whenever you visit, please take care not to disturb these shy creatures or their roosting places.

 Here are just a few highlights of bat conservation work and the species you can see at our places.

-This estate in Gloucestershire spans 1200 hectares of farmland, woodland, parkland, a village, a river and lakes.
+The Sherborne Park estate spans 1200 hectares of farmland, woodland, parkland, a village, a river and lakes.
 Bat conservationists have monitored bat roosts and feeding areas, and plotted flight lines.

-So far we’ve discovered eight species of bat.
-By the end of the project we want to improve the bats' habitat to encourage a bigger population.
+So far we’ve discovered eight species of bat at Sherborne.
+Our aim is to improve the bats' habitat to encourage a bigger population.

 However, the bats are now beginning to recover, with numbers gradually increasing each year.
-Since the National Trust began caring for the Masion, park and much of the valley, a programme of sensitive management has helped increase the bat population to about 150.
+Since we've been caring for the estate, our programme of sensitive management has helped increase the bat population to about 150.

-To see hibernating bats, look in a tunnel near the wood-yard, the Chapel and the cellars of the Chaplain's House.
+Tyntesfield house and grounds is home to seven species of bat.
+You can see some of them hibernating in a tunnel near the wood yard, in the Chapel and the cellars of the Chaplain's House.